 Catching the eye of the typical recruiter who is wading through scores of resumes can be quite challenging.
 Here's how to make it more likely that your resume will get noticed.

-Note: although you should use a simple, conservative font for your resume and avoid the use of excessive underlining or italics, it can be very effective to boldface your quantifiable numbers and / or percentages so that they “pop” on the page.
+Although you should use a simple, conservative font for your resume and avoid the use of excessive underlining or italics, it can be very effective to boldface your quantifiable numbers or percentages so that they “pop” on the page.

-3. Highlight awards and recognition.
 Demonstrating that others value your contributions often has a greater influence than you tooting your own horn.
-Include a category heading for honors/awards if you can fill it with formal recognitions.
+Include a category heading for honors and awards if you can fill it with formal recognitions.

 In your descriptions of the awards, use keywords that imply recognition, like "selected," "elected," and "recognized."
 Quality recommendations are another form of recognition.
 Beef up your recommendations on LinkedIn and be sure to include a link to your profile on your resume.
 If an employer asks for written recommendations, select recommenders who know your skills and accomplishments well.

-4. Show how you have been a strong leader and team player.
 Most organizations value leadership and teamwork very highly.
 When writing descriptions of your previous jobs, try to include examples of how each job required you to demonstrate these skills.
-Incorporate words that show formal and informal leadership and teamwork, such as "led," "mentored," "drew consensus," "collaborated," and "sought input."
+Incorporate words that show formal and informal leadership and teamwork, such as "led," "mentored," "drew a consensus," "collaborated," and "sought input."

 Detail-oriented Accountant leveraging 7 years’ experience in corporate accounting to ensure on-time preparation and review of key financials.